apache/amoro-site/arctic-docs/content/engines/flink/flink-ddl.md

     'key' = 'value'
 );
 ```
-Arctic tables support hidden partitions, but Flink does not support function-based partitions.
+Amoro tables support hidden partitions, but Flink does not support function-based partitions.
 Therefore, currently only partitions with the same value can be created through Flink SQL.

 Alternatively, tables can be created without creating a Flink catalog:
 ```sql